FreedomBen/rtl8188ce-linux-driver/README.md

         android 2.2 (froyo-x86), etc.

 Please note that I have only tested the driver on Ubuntu and Fedora (the well supported releases).
 If you are NOT using Ubuntu, pay close attention to your kernel version when selecting branches.
-You also need to substitute your package manager whenever you see `apt-get install`, so Fedora would be `yum install xxx`.
+You also need to substitute your package manager whenever you see `apt-get install`, so Fedora would be `dnf install xxx`.
 Most package names are the same but there may be some difference.

 Automatic Installation: